matheus-hi-dias/matheus-hi-dias/README.md

 ## Hi!
 I'm Matheus Dias
 - 👀 I’m interested in Fullstack and Mobile Development
-- 🌱 Currently learning React, React Native and Java
-- 💻 Working with React and React Native
+- 💻 Working with React Native, React, Next, Node and NestJS

 ##